dorkamotorka/Picaster/NetBoot/README.md

 - /srv/nfs/<RANDOM-NAME>/etc/fstab

-	proc            /proc           proc    defaults        0       0
 	<NETBOOT-SERVER-IP>:/srv/nfs/<RANDOM-NAME> /       nfs4     defaults,rw,nolock,proto=tcp,vers=4.1             0       0 # data to be shared to server
-#none            /tmp            tmpfs   defaults        0       0
-#none            /var/run        tmpfs   defaults        0       0
-#none            /var/lock       tmpfs   defaults        0       0
-#none            /var/tmp        tmpfs   defaults        0       0

-# TODO: Inspect what is needed here, since the commands like sudo, etc. should work

-14) Up to this stage we did a neccesary configuration that will send boot files to the Netboot client, but in order for the client to be useful we also need to serve the rootfile system.
+14) Up to this stage we did a neccesary configuration that will send boot files to the Netboot client, but in order for the client to be fully-functional we also need to serve the rootfile system.
 In order to do so, install an NFS server on the RPi Netboot Server:

 	sudo apt install nfs-common nfs-kernel-server

-# TODO: What is this file for????
 and add to /etc/exports:

 	/srv/nfs/<RANDOM-NAME> *(insecure,rw,async,no_root_squash)
-	/srv/tftpboot/<RANDOM-NAME> *(insecure,rw,async,no_root_squash)

 then type in terminal:

-	sudo exportfs -ra
-	sudo systemctl enable nfs-kernel-server
+	sudo exportfs -ra # More on this command can be find here: https://linux.die.net/man/8/exportfs sudo systemctl enable nfs-kernel-server
 	sudo systemctl restart nfs-kernel-server